Sahil-4/data-structures/Queue/INTRODUCTION.md

 ## Limitations

 - Searching for a specific element takes **O(N)** time in an unstructured queue, as elements must be checked sequentially.

+## Algorithms

+### Enqueue (Add an element to the rear)

+1. If the queue is full, return an overflow error.
+2. Create a new node with the given value.
+3. If the queue is empty:
+   - Set both front and rear to the new node.
+4. Else:
+   - Set the next pointer of the rear to the new node.
+   - Update rear to point to the new node.
+5. Increase the size of the queue.

+### Dequeue (Remove an element from the front)

+1. If the queue is empty, return an underflow error.
+2. Store the front node’s value.
+3. Update the front to point to the next node.
+4. If the queue becomes empty (front is null), set rear to null.
+5. Free the old front node.
+6. Decrease the size of the queue.

+### Peek Front (Get the front element)

+1. If the queue is empty, return an underflow error.
+2. Return the value of the front node.

+### Peek Rear (Get the rear element)

+1. If the queue is empty, return an underflow error.
+2. Return the value of the rear node.

+### isEmpty (Check if the queue is empty)

+1. Return true if the size of the queue is 0.
+2. Else, return false.

+### Size (Get the number of elements in the queue)

+1. Return the current size of the queue.